rodekruis/IBF-system/README.md

   - `mock-output`-foldermock output raster files that are used by the mock-endpoint (see below)
   - `output`-folder: currently empty, but any raster files that are posted to the API-service by IBF-pipelines (or mock endpoint) will be stored here, and Geoserver will be able to read them from here.

-3. Post 1st batch of dynamic data to database
+2. Post static data and 1st batch of dynamic data to database

+- login http://localhost:4000/docs#/--%20user%20--/UserController_login (click Try it out, fill in your username and password, and click Execute)
+  - Copy the resulting `user.token` of that api call
+  - Paste it to the Authorize button button at the top of that page
 - by calling mock-endpoint
   - see API documentation: http://localhost:4000/docs/#/scripts
   - run for all countries and disaster-type at once: http://localhost:4000/docs/#/scripts/ScriptsController_mockAll